 Plumbing Tips to Protect Your Home

 Bathroom Plumbing Tips

 - You can fairly easily check for hidden slow leaks in your toilets.
 All you have to do is apply a few drops of food coloring into the toilet tank.
 You will see color appear in the bowl in about half an hour if the toilet is leaking.

 - To prevent sticking, turn the water supply valves underneath your toilets and sinks.

 - Manually check if your toilets are flushing properly.
-If you find that the handle must be held down in order to flush the entire bowl or you need to jiggle the handle to stop running water, you probably need to replace old, defective parts in the tank.
-Consider a low flow toilet or HET.
+If you find that you must hold down the handle to flush the entire bowl or you need to jiggle the handle to stop running water, you probably need to replace old, defective parts in the tank.
+Consider a low-flow toilet or HET.

 - Check faucets and drains for leaks.
-Some repair can be done by yourself, but you may need a professional plumber for others.
-In the long run these plumbing tips will save you money as you lower the cost of your water bill.
+Some repairs can be done by yourself, but you may need a professional plumber for others.
+These plumbing tips will save you money as you lower the cost of your water bill in the long run.

 Tips for Appliances

-- Slowly drain a few gallons from your water heater in order to clear sediment build up.
-This plumbing tip will help increasing the life of your conventional water heater and increasing energy efficiency.
+- Slowly drain a few gallons from your water heater to clear sediment build-up.
+This plumbing tip will help to increase the life of your conventional water heater and increasing energy efficiency.

-- Check the washing machine, dishwasher and ice maker supply hoses for leaks or bulges.
-Any hose over 10 years old or showing a defect should be replaced.
-Stainless steel hoses are much more dependable, if you’re in need of a replacement.
+- Check the washing machine, dishwasher, and ice maker supply hoses for leaks or bulges.
+Any hose over 10 years old or that is showing a defect should be replaced.
+Stainless steel hoses are much more dependable if you need a replacement.